shelfio/tika-text-extract/README.md

 ## Why?

-This was mainly built for convenince usage in AWS Lambda environment.
+This was mainly built for convenience usage in AWS Lambda environment.

 If you want to use Tika from node.js you are left with these options:
 * Spawn a CLI - no, extremely inefficient to pay for Java startup time